4th Battalion, 17th Infantry Regiment (United States)

-The 4th Battalion 17th Infantry Regiment is a United States Army infantry battalion.
-An earlier regiment designated the 17th Infantry Regiment was organized on January 11, 1812, but was consolidated with four other regiments as the 3rd Infantry in the post-war reorganization of the army following the War of 1812, due to the shattering losses it sustained at the River Raisin.
-The current battalion was constituted within the 17th Regiment of Infantry on May 3, 1861.
+The 4th Battalion, 17th Infantry Regiment was a United States Army infantry battalion.
+The lineage of the battalion originated with Company D of the 17th Regiment of Infantry, constituted on 3 May 1861.

 History

-Creation

-The 4th Battalion 17th Infantry has a proud and distinguished history.
-The 17th Infantry was created by Congress on January 11, 1812, and formed with personnel from western states and was the only Regular Army regiment in General James Winchester’s column of Army of the Northwest’s campaign to regain Detroit.
-During the War of 1812, the 17th fought at the River Raisin, Fort Meigs, Fort Stephenson, and Thames River.
-In 1815, the 17th was consolidated with the 5th, 19th, and 28th Infantry from the 3rd Infantry.

 American Civil War

 In April 1861, the bombardment of Fort Sumter stood as the opening engagement of the American Civil War.
 It was the boiling point as the tension between the seceded States and the Union turned to violence.
 This caused President Abraham Lincoln to call for the buildup of the Union Army, an Army that would protect the Union and its interests.
-The President's call resulted in the 17th Infantry once again being constituted in the Regular Army on May 3, 1861.
+The President's call resulted in the 17th Infantry being constituted in the Regular Army on 3 May 1861.
 The Adjutant General office of President Lincoln issued General Order 16 bringing the regiment back into existence.
 It differed from the older regiments of infantry in that it had three battalions with one major, one adjutant, one quartermaster and commissary, one sergeant-major, one commissary sergeant, and one hospital steward with eight companies each.
-The 17th Infantry Regiment was in the Army of the Potomac as part of “Slow Trot” Skykes Division.
+The 17th Infantry Regiment was in the Army of the Potomac as part of "Slow Trot" Skykes Division.
 From the 5th Army Corps, the 17th Infantry Regiment adopted the white cross patee which is seen today on the regimental coat of arms.
 At Fredericksburg, the 17th suffered heavy losses in the assault on the famous stone wall.
 The men of the 17th lay flat on their faces eighty yards in front of the famous stone wall and drew heavy fire from rebel sharpshooters.
 This wall is also represented on the regimental crest.